keygen-sh/example-embedded-license-key-data/README.md

 [your account's settings page](https://app.keygen.sh/settings).

-Embedding data within cryptographically signed licenses can be used to implement robuest offline licensing models, as well as adding additional security to your licensing model.
+Embedding data within cryptographically signed licenses can be used to implement various offline licensing models, as well as add additional security to your licensing model.
 For example, you can embed privileges and expirys within the license's key which can be extracted offline.
 All that is needed to cryptographically verify a license and extract the embedded data is your account's public key.